-Loans reported above include both Banks and Liquid Assets.
-Of the CHF 13'263.8 million reported in relation to exposures unsecured, the key components are liquid assets which account for 65% (mainly with central banks) and amounts due from banks that account for 23%.
+Loans reported above mainly include Cash and cash at central banks and due from other banks.
+Of the CHF 14'074.8 million reported in relation to exposures unsecured, components are liquid assets with central banks which account for 63% and amounts due from other banks that account for 28%.